davehamptonusa/expound/README.md

 __ARGUMENTS__

 * NAME - A Unique Name to add as a type.
 Names are stored in a hash, and handle types descend from the global type, so you can overwrite them.
 Names are shared amongst all types (Global, object and Sub) so you may find it useful to use a naming convention like `isInteger::IsNumber`.
 But it is not necssary.
 * EXTENDS - The name of the type that this is extending.
 This type must exist in either the object or the global typelist.
 It will recursively check its type extension hierachry starting at the top and working down.
-So if `isInteger` extends `isNumber, and `isLessThanTen` extends `isInteger` expound will check to see if the value passes `isNumber`, then `isInteger` and then finally `isLessTahnTen`.
+So if `isInteger` extends `isNumber`, and `isLessThanTen` extends `isInteger` expound will check to see if the value passes `isNumber`, then `isInteger` and then finally `isLessTahnTen`.
 * FUNCTION (VALUE) - The function should parse the value and return true if it passes, false otherwise.

 __RETURNS__